w3c/wai-conformance-model-test/README.md

 ## Setting up a Development Environment

-On almost every project, getting your development environment established is the first task and it can take a day or two to do so.
-This is a high-level overview so that you can be productive quickly.

 If you don't have one, we recommend installing an IDE that supports multiple languages (Python, Javascript, HTML/CSS, etc).
 The recommendations are [VS Code](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/), but this is a developer choice.

 The next step is to determine which development environment you would like to use.
 You can choose between a couple of options: